nicknash/EqualFringe/README.md

 ### Random Trees

 Generating random trees to test these implementations is slightly interesting.
-It turns out that trying to generate a random binary tree by picking a random number at each node and using that to decide whether to add children doesn't work well (e.g., half of all trees will be just a root node :)).
+It turns out that trying to generate a random binary tree by, say, flipping a coin at each node and using that to decide whether to add children doesn't work well (e.g., half of all trees will be just a root node :)).
 It turns out an extremely simple algorithm can generate random trees close to a desired number of nodes in expected time linear in the number of desired nodes.
 The algorithm used in this repo is from
 ```